rescala-lang/REScala/README.md

 - add a Publications entry in the top menu

-- change the overall graphics to something more similar to http://reactivex.io
+- make the landing page catchy (for example http://reactivex.io )

 - Add live coding